Employment

 Colorado's new Paid Family and Medical Leave Law will require most employers to provide up to 12 weeks of partially paid family and medical leave from work.
 Here's what employers need to know.

-Colorado’s Equal Pay for Equal Work Act went into effect January 1, 2021 and requires that employers provide equal pay, including benefits, to people with substantially similar work.
+Guidance on Colorado’s Equal Pay for Equal Work Act that requires that employers provide equal pay, including benefits, to people with substantially similar work.